In the guide

 No other deductions, such as cancellation or restocking fees, can be made when a consumer exercises their legal right to cancel.

 Return of the goods following cancellation

 You must collect goods from a consumer, following cancellation, if you have offered to do so.
 The consumer need not pay for this unless they have agreed to do so.
-You must also collect them, without any charge, if the goods were originally delivered to the consumer's home when the contract was made and cannot, due to their nature, normally be returned by post.
+You must also collect the goods, without any charge, if they were originally delivered to the consumer's home when the contract was made and cannot, due to their nature, normally be returned by post.

 In all other cases it is the consumer's responsibility to send the goods back to you or hand them to someone that you have authorised to collect them.
 Consumers must send the goods back to an address that you have specified.
 If you haven't given an address they can send them to back to any address that you have specified for consumers to use to contact you.
 Failing that, consumers can send the goods back to any place where you conduct your business.